 Emergency services need to be able to find a property easily.
 We need buildings to be named and numbered conventionally, and marked clearly.

-Our principal concern is that the emergency services can find a property easily.
-This is why we insist that buildings are named and numbered conventionally, and marked clearly without ambiguity.
-The location of the principal entrance is important, as it is this which determines into which street the property is numbered.
-In some cases a building may have two or more numbers in different streets if there are multiple entrances for separate uses.
+The location of the principal entrance is important, as it determines which street the property is numbered.
+A building may have two or more numbers in different streets if there are multiple entrances for separate uses.